Lectures on AKSZ Sigma Models for Physicists: Examples of QP-Manifolds

-} \end{example} The Dirac structure is a substructure of the Courant algebroid. \begin{definition} The \textbf{Dirac structure} $\calL$ is a maximally isotropic subbundle of the Courant algebroid $E$, whose sections are closed under the Courant-Dorfman bracket.
+\paragraph{Dirac structure} A Dirac structure can be formulated in QP-manifold language.
+A \textit{Dirac structure} is a Lie algebroid, which is a substructure of a Courant algebroid, defined by: \begin{definition} A \textsl{Dirac structure} $\calL$ is a maximally isotropic subbundle of a Courant algebroid $E$, whose sections are closed under the Dorfman bracket.
+That is,